MrzvUz/fix2json/README.md

-# Set up required environment to install Python QuickFix Library and develop you own custom QuickFix Python Library.
+# Set up required environment to install Python QuickFix Library and develop your own custom QuickFix Python Library.

 I am going to be using Linux CentOS 7 for this demo.